 Prof Alfred J. Vella, Rector University of Malta

-Alfred J. Vella is the Rector of the University of Malta as from July 2016.
-He graduated BSc in physics and chemistry in 1971 and MSc in chemistry in 1975, both degrees from the University of Malta and PhD in organic geochemistry in 1984 from Colorado School of Mines (USA).
-He has lectured at the University of Malta since 1987 and is currently professor of chemistry and teaches mainly in the area of environmental chemistry.
-He has also taught general and organic chemistry and chemistry of natural products.
-Having taught chemistry since 1968 and at all levels, Professor Vella participated actively in syllabus design and development in Advanced and Intermediate Matriculation Chemistry.
-Professor Vella served for many years as Head of Department of Chemistry and between 1997 and 2007 was also Dean of the Faculty of Science.
-He served as Pro-Rector for Academic Affairs between July 2006 and June 2016 and in this capacity headed several Senate Sub-Committees including the PhD Committee and the Programme Validation Committee, the latter body being responsible for ensuring internal quality assurance processes at the University in accordance with the Bologna Process and associated standards and guidelines.
+Professor Alfred J. Vella is the Rector of the University of Malta as from July 2016.
+He was born in Bormla in November 1950.
+He graduated B.Sc. in 1971 and M.Sc. in 1975 from the University of Malta and Ph.D. in organic geochemistry in 1984 from Colorado School of Mines.
+Professor Vella joined the University of Malta in 1987 and mainly teaches and researches the area of environmental chemistry.
+He has published papers in international journals in environmental and pollution science and petroleum geochemistry, among others.
+Professor Vella served for many years as Head of Department of Chemistry and during 1997 and 2007 he was also Dean of the Faculty of Science.
+He has served as Pro-Rector for Academic Affairs between July 2006 and June 2016.
+Professor Vella serves on the board of the Environment and Resources Authority.
+He also directs the National Authority of the Organization for the Prohibition of Chemical Weapons.

 The justice system is faced with the challenge of upgrading its electronic infrastructure and keeping operational during times of crisis.
 Would the introduction of remote court hearings expedite the delivery of justice?